SkroxiousDM/SkroxiousDM/docs/Spoilers/NPC's/Strahd von Zarovich.md

 ***Death House.*** Strahd views the cult of Death House with respectful disdain; he finds their methods and obsessions distasteful, but appreciates their efforts to bring worthy consorts and adversaries from the lands beyond the Mists.

 ***Village of Barovia.*** Strahd believes, without romance or obsession, that [[Ireena Kolyana]]’s body is the host for Tatyana’s soul, and that Tatyana’s soul belongs to him.
-Through his spies, he is aware of Ismark Kolyanovich’s position and relationship to Ireena, but finds him to be a lackluster leader and a half-rate swordsman.
-He views Donavich and Doru with scorn, disdaining the convictions, pride, and faith that Doru had in life.
+Through his spies, he is aware of [[Ismark Kolyanovich]]’s position and relationship to Ireena, but finds him to be a lackluster leader and a half-rate swordsman.
+He views Donavich and [[Doru]] with scorn, disdaining the convictions, pride, and faith that Doru had in life.

 ***Tser Pool Encampment.*** Strahd finds Madam Eva a fascinating enigma, but has come to an unspoken understanding with her: she shall read his fortune whenever he requests it, and, in exchange, he will not delve too deeply into her history or affairs.